Roger Federer bids farewell in last match before retirement

 “It will be awesome to see Roger back on court.
 No one really knows what to expect physically from him, where he’s at, but … we’ll enjoy every minute of it,” Sock said.
 “Give him a big hug at the end, win or lose.”

-Just before Ruud vs. Sock began, Federer rose from a black couch just off the sideline and walked over to where Ruud was, offering a pat on the shoulder.
+Just before Ruud vs. Sock began, Federer rose from a black couch just off the sideline and walked over to offer Ruud a pat on the shoulder.

-Then Federer sat back down between teammates Stefanos Tsitsipas — who played Diego Scwartzman in the day’s second singles match — and Matteo Berrettini to begin the wait for his turn on court.
+After his victory, Ruud said about Federer: “All the players will miss him.”

 Tiafoe’s take on Federer was similar: “I don’t think we’ll see another guy like Roger, the way he played, and the grace he did it with, and who he is as an individual.”